Matra Enthusiasts Club UK

 If you have a Bagheera the chassis number will tell you it's age as well as the version.
 It was named after the Disney Jungle Book black panther character.
 (They couldn't use either Panther or Jaguar, suitable names that conjure up speed, grip, grace, etc. since there were other manufacturers with those names!)
 The chassis number takes the form of 'X3 550 7 X 40 7000'.
 The start 'X' denotes a transverse power unit so 'X3' or 'X6' means transverse 1294cc or 1442 cc engine respectively.
 The number '550' after this is the Bagheera factory model code.
 (Out of interest the '540' was a re-engined '530' prototype, and the '560' was the twin engined Bagheera U8 prototype).
 The number immediately preceding the middle X denotes the model year.
 So '4' means 1974 increasing to '9' for 1979.
 The letter 'A' is for 1980.
 The first two digits of the last six also relate to, and confirm the age since the first model year (74) they were '10' the second year they were '11' the third year they were '30'.
 In late '76 they brought out the Series 2 Bagheera for 1977 and the first two digits were '40', for '78 they were '45', for '79 they were '50' and for 1980 they were '55'.
 There were only just over 2000 made of the 1980 year model and these cars were a slightly different in a number of ways and the format of the chassis number was slightly different too but the 'A' in the chassis number as well as other things will positively identify a 1980 car.
 Also by '79/80 Simca had dropped the 1300cc engine, so the low powered Bagheera was fitted with a 1442cc with only one twin-venturi carburettor, whilst the more powerful version had the normal two twin-venturi carbs.

 The Murena continues this age designation with 'B' for 1981 to 'E' for 1984.
 However, the Murena chassis number can take two forms and the early models were similar to the Bagheera but after the PSA takeover of Simca it changed to the 17 digit international standard format (VIN).
 So 1981 models take the 'X5 551 BX 60 0000' form, whilst from 1982 onwards they are like this: 'VF8 53C 392 CX 65 0000'.
 The designation '551' (old style chassis number) or '392' in the new VIN form, denotes a 1.6 engine model and either '552' or '432' means a 2.2 engine model.
 Again the first two digits of the last six confirm the series and age - '60' is a 1981, '65' is a 1982 and '70' is a 1983'.
 Note: only 2.2S models had the 1984 'E' designation and their chassis numbers were all 75 0000 upwards.
 There were only 480 'S' models and the 'EX 75....' part of the VIN will positively identify one.
 The word 'Murena' is French for a Moray eel!
 Like the Bagheera the initial 'X' denotes a transverse power unit.
 So an X5N2 engine code is a transverse 2.2-litre whilst a '9N2' is the longitudinal version of that engine as fitted in the Tagora 2.2 model.
 I point this out since there are a number of Murena running around with modified Tagora engines in them.
-If your Murena engine block has '7T2' cast in it, it is only a 2.0-litre unit from a Chrysler 2.0-litre! (unless you can find the 'X5N2' stamped next to the engine number)
+If your Murena engine block has '7T2' cast in it, it is only a 2.0-litre unit from a Chrysler 2.0-litre! (unless you can find the 'X5N2' stamped next to the '7T2' casting or engine number)

 The Rancho chassis number also takes two formats as it was produced under both Simca and PSA (Talbot).
 Early cars used the 'X3 012 9 X 50 0000' format.
 (This would be a 1979 model) and from '82 onwards they used the new international standard 17-digit number, such as 'VF8 31D 331 CX 65 0000' etc. All Rancho have 1442cc engines.
 The 'VF8' start of the VIN in Murena, Rancho, Espace and Avantime models denotes that these vehicles are made by Matra Automobiles in France.
 VF=Vehicle France and the number 8 is Matra (remember the '8' in MB8=Matra-Bonnet) VF1=Renault, VF2=Simca, VF3=Peugeot, VF7=Citroen etc.